WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	aligned multiple FASTA files and replace FASTA headers with each species' common name.

-	python 02_RemoveHeaderOnDir.py 	<path to inut and output directories>
+	python 02_RemoveHeaderOnDir.py 	<path to input and output directories>

 # 03_CheckFrame.py

 	This script removes gaps introduced in the reference sequence by the alignment and removes corresponding sites in other species.
-It assumes that the reference sequnce was in frame before any gaps were inserted, and it returns the reference sequence to its original open reading frame.
+It assumes that the reference sequence was in frame before any gaps were inserted, and it returns the reference sequence to its original open reading frame.
 It will then replaces codons with missing nucleotides with gaps to remove unknown amino acids from the sequence.

-	python 03_CheckFrameOnDir.py <path to inut and output directories> \
+	python 03_CheckFrameOnDir.py <path to input and output directories> \
 		<reference_species>

 # 04_CountBases.py